-If I mention blogging to my clients they often look at me like I have something horrible hanging out of my nose.
+If I mention blogging to my clients they often look at me like I have just suggested they boil their heads.
 A mixture of horror and confusion.
-Unless I really do have something hanging out of my nose (and I’m sure my kids would have delighted in telling me by now…) why are people just so frightened of blogging?
+So why are people just so frightened of blogging?

 Mostly, after a short recovery period, another coffee and some gentle coercing nearly everyone says the same: “but Emma, how do I think of something to write?”.

 Easy peasy, here’s how: